Egbert-Azure/egbert-azure.Github.io/_posts/2024-03-15-DYI-eboard.md

 ---
 layout: post
 title: "Unlocking the Power of DIY eBoards for Chess Enthusiasts.
-A glimpse to the future?"
+A glimpse into the future?"
 date: 2024-03-12
 categories: [Chess, Tools, Technology]
 tags: [chess, theory, openings, DIY eBoards, ChessCam]